 However, the important rule is to grill to temperature and not time because of all the variables of a grill.
 Use a quality instant read thermometer like the Thermoworks MK4 Thermapen and remove the pork from the grill when the internal temperature reaches 140 degrees Fahrenheit.

-While the tenderloin rests, the internal temperature will continue to rise in temperature to about 145 degrees F and ready to slice.
+While the grilled pork tenderloin rests, the internal temperature will continue to rise in temperature to about 145 degrees F and ready to slice.

 While the meat is resting you can make the sage butter.